GoogleCloudPlatform/flink-on-k8s-operator/docs/crd.md

         See [more info](https://kubernetes.io/docs/concepts/storage/volumes/) about volumes.
       * **volumeMounts** (optional): Volume mounts in the JobManager container.
         See [more info](https://kubernetes.io/docs/concepts/storage/volumes/) volume mounts.
+      * **volumeClaimTemplates** (optional): A template for persistent volume claim each requested and mounted to JobManager pod,
+        This can be used to mount an external volume with a specific storageClass or larger captivity (for larger/faster state backend)
       * **initContainers** (optional): Init containers of the JobManager pod.
         See [more info](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) about init containers.
       * **nodeSelector** (optional): Selector which must match a node's labels for the JobManager pod